guillermooo/sublime-undocs/source/conventions.rst

   Nevertheless, *mutatis mutandis*, most new information should be useful for Sublime Text users too.
 Hey, that was Latin back there!

-Before you continue reading the material contained in this guide, we recommend you to take a look at the :doc:`basic_concepts` section.
+Before you continue reading the material contained in this guide, we encourage you to take a look at the :doc:`basic_concepts` section.

 Happy learning!